ENGAGEMENT BETWEEN BOARD COMMITTEES & MANAGEMENT

 1. Martin Giles Manen (Chairman)

-BOARD RISK AND INVESTMENT COMMITTEE
+BOARD RISK, INVESTMENT AND COMPLIANCE COMMITTEE

 1. Dr Ngo Get Ping (Chairman)